Am0rphous/Awesome/Forensics/README.md

 ## Recover deletes files
 - [Recoverpy](https://github.com/PabloLec/recoverpy) - A TUI to recover overwritten or deleted data.

+## Smartphone Devices
+- [MVT](https://github.com/mvt-project/mvt) - MVT is a forensic tool to look for signs of infection in smartphone devices.

 ## Static Analysis
 - [semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.